kyma-project/test-infra/cmd/image-builder/README.md

 # image-builder

 Image Builder is a tool for building OCI-compliant images.
-It can build images using different backends, such as Kaniko, Buildkit, and Azure DevOps (ADO).
+It can build images using different backends, such as Kaniko, BuildKit, and Azure DevOps (ADO).
 It also supports signing images with a pre-defined set of signing services to verify that the image comes from a trusted repository and has not been altered in the meantime.
 The tool is designed to be used in ProwJobs.